pennyshi6678/A-B-Test-Project/README.md

 Please refer to the attached [slides](https://github.com/dummytreego07052023/AB_TEST/blob/main/ds_instacart_ppt_solution_6_pages.pdf) for a summary of the findings and recommendations.
 The appendix contains additional content, including code snippets and workbooks used for the analysis.

 Thank you for your interest in this A/B test analysis.
-Should you have any further questions or require additional information, please feel free to reach out to us.
+Should you have any further questions or require additional information, please feel free to reach out to me.